samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 - running the project locally
 - setting up Docker containers, if applicable

-The best way to test your guide is by setting up the project locally using your guide.
-If you encounter issues getting your project to work, you will discover it quickly and can update the documentation to add or clarify the missing piece.
+The best way to test your guide is by setting up the project locally using your own instructions.
+If you encounter issues getting your project to work, you will discover them quickly and can update the documentation to add or clarify any missing pieces.

 The installation guide is best placed at the top of your project's README file, as it is the most accessible file for your contributors.